ichuang/pyqsp/README.md

     ang_seq = QuantumSignalProcessingPhases([a_{0}, a_{1}, ..., a_n], signal_operator="Wx")
     print(ang_seq)

-By default, `QuantumSignalProcessingPhases` uses the "laurent" method, which is typically quite fast, but can become unstable at very high orders of polynomials, due to numerical roundoff errors, and the need for some randomization in completing the polynomials.
+By default, `QuantumSignalProcessingPhases` uses the `laurent` method, which is typically quite fast, but can become unstable at very high orders of polynomials, due to numerical roundoff errors, and the need for some randomization in completing the polynomials.

-`QuantumSignalProcessingPhases` can also be instructed to use the "tf" method, which employs tensorflow with a keras model, to find QSP phase angles using optimization.
-This stably finds very high-quality solutions, but can be quite slow, particularly compared with the "laurent" method.
+`QuantumSignalProcessingPhases` can also be instructed to use the `tf` method, which employs tensorflow with a keras model, to find QSP phase angles using optimization.
+This stably finds very high-quality solutions, but can be quite slow, particularly compared with the `laurent` method.
 Do this, for example, using:

     ang_seq = QuantumSignalProcessingPhases(poly, signal_operator="Wx", method="tf")

-Note that with the "tf" method, only the "Wx" signal_operator model is supported.
+Note that with the `tf` method, only the `Wx` signal_operator model is supported.
 With this method, the polynomial can be a numpy Polynomial instance, or an instance of `pyqsp.poly.StringPolynomial`, e.g.

     poly = StringPolynomial("np.cos(3*x)", 6)
     ang_seq = QuantumSignalProcessingPhases(poly, method="tf")